 Heil, Tilmann (2019): “Conviviality as diasporic knowledge”, in: African Diaspora, 11 (1-2), 53–70.

 Postdoctoral Researchers2017 - 2019

-His current research aims to refine the notion of difference that underlies the situational and relational epistemological approach as proposed in Mecila’s research programme.
-In order to carry out this task, he takes the intellectual exchange between Axel Honneth and Nancy Fraser on the issues of recognition and redistribution as a paradigmatic case, to build a basis on which the concept of difference can be reframed.
+At Mecila his research aimed to refine the notion of difference that underlies the situational and relational epistemological approach as proposed in Mecila’s research programme.
+In order to carry this out, he took the intellectual exchange between Axel Honneth and Nancy Fraser on the issues of recognition and redistribution as a paradigmatic case to build a basis upon which the concept of difference can be reframed.
 Specifically, this involves drawing largely from critical racial studies and from queer and feminist theories, as well as from postcolonial approaches to Latin America’s entanglement in modernity.

-Luciane Scarato holds an MPhil in Cultural History from the Universidade Estadual de Campinas (2006) and a doctoral degree from the University of Cambridge (2017).
-Her research interests include Atlantic History, colonial Brazil, cartography, material culture, Latin American Studies, and Iberian modern empires.
-Her monography on the Brazilian mining district of Minas Gerais titled Caminhos e Descaminhos do Ouro nas Minas setecentistas: contrabando, cotidiano e cultura material was published in 2014.
+Luciane Scarato holds an MPhil in Cultural History from the Universidade Estadual de Campinas (2006) and a PhD from the University of Cambridge (2017).
+Her research interests include Atlantic history, colonial Brazil, cartography, material culture, Latin American studies, and modern Iberian empires.
+Her monograph on the Brazilian mining district of Minas Gerais titled Caminhos e Descaminhos do Ouro nas Minas setecentistas: contrabando, cotidiano e cultura material was published in 2014.

-Her current research examines the historical (re)construction of unequal contexts, experiences, and actors in Latin America.
-She focuses on various ‘turning points’ throughout the colonial period up to the early 20th century, that indicate a change in existing models of conviviality, difference, and inequality.
-In doing so, this reconstruction aims to demonstrate that the study of inequality throughout different historical periods can contribute to an understanding of conviviality as an innovative analytical concept.
+The research she conducted at Mecila examined the historical (re)construction of unequal contexts, experiences, and actors in Latin America.
+She focused on various ‘turning points’ throughout the colonial period up to the early 20th century that indicate changes in existing models of conviviality, difference, and inequality.
+In doing so, this reconstruction aimed to demonstrate that the study of inequality throughout different historical periods can contribute to an understanding of conviviality as an innovative analytical concept.